Find a Qualified Attorney Near You

 - Plea Bargaining: Sentence bargaining, a type of plea bargain, involves a guilty plea from an offender in exchange for a lower sentence.

-- Hate Crimes: Laws in some jurisdictions increase the sentence for crimes motivated by identified factors.
+- Hate Crimes: Some laws increase the sentence for crimes motivated by identified factors.
 These factors include race, gender, or sexual orientation.

 Only the judge can determine your sentence.
 Judges listen to the jury’s recommendation but do not have to follow it.